See answer

 Targeted Therapy

-Venetoclax, a treatment for AML, zeroes in on the BCL-2 protein.
+Venetoclax zeroes in on the BCL-2 protein.
 In addition, several AML drugs target gene mutations.
 These drugs can be taken with chemotherapy or used alone by people who are older or not strong enough to tolerate chemotherapy.

-• People with a mutation in the IDH2 gene can use Enasidenib (Idhifa).
+• People with a mutation in the IDH2 gene can use enasidenib (Idhifa).

 Because almost all CML cells have the same mutation causing abnormal tyrosine kinase activity, certain targeted therapies inhibit this protein.
 Known as tyrosine kinase inhibitors (TKIs), these drugs are very effective and provide the first-line treatment for CML.
 TKIs often used first in CML include: